HARINIRODRIGO/HARINIRODRIGO/README.md

     }

     sayHi() {
-        console.log("Thanks for dropping by, hope you find some of my work interesting.");
+        console.log("Thank you for visiting!
+I hope you've found some of my projects intriguing.
+Feel free to reach out if you have any questions.
+Looking forward to connecting with you!");
     }
 }